qiutongshi/Reduce-Teen-Birth-Rate-Baltimore/README.md

 # Reduce-TeenBirthRate-Baltimore-
 ## Introduction
 Teen pregnancies carry extra risks to both the mother and the baby.
-Baltimore city has a teen birth rate twice as high as the state of Maryland and three times as high as the national average.
-This project uses linear regression and cluster analysis to explore the racial and economical factors contributing to teen birth rate in Baltimore, hopefully giving an insight into the services and initiatives to reduce the rate.
+There are also societal, economic, and generational consequences to teen births.
+Baltimore city has a teen birth rate twice as high as the state of Maryland and the national average.
+This project uses linear regression and cluster analysis to explore the racial and economic factors contributing to teen birth rate in Baltimore, hopefully giving an insight into how initiatives can be improved to reduce the rate.

-While cluster analysis groups teenage birth rate with its distinct corresponding minority residence rate, linear regression also shows that racial factors can contribute greatly to teenage birth rate.
-After the data analysis, we believe that current initiatives that include education, prevention and follow-up need to be more targeted to counties where Hispanic, AIAN and NHOPI residence rate is higher.
+Cluster analysis groups show that teen birth rate occurs in areas with higher minorities and lower income.
+Linear regression also shows that racial factors can contribute greatly to teenage birth rate.
+After the data analysis, we believe that current initiatives that include education, prevention, and follow-up need to be more targeted to neighborhoods where Hispanic, AIAN and NHOPI residence rate is higher.

-Further studies on how to improve the education, prevention and follow-up cautions on teenage pregnancy are needed to better solve the identified problem at several measures such as campaigns and community resources can be more precisely targeted at high-risk groups.
+Further studies on additional factors that contribute to teen birth rate and how to improve the education, prevention, and follow-up cautions on teenage pregnancy are needed to solve the identified problem at several measures such as campaigns and community resources can be more precisely targeted at high-risk groups.

 ## Background
 According to the [Baltimore City Health Department](https://health.baltimorecity.gov/node/170.), Baltimore City has an average teen birth rate of 43.4 out of 1,000 teenage females (ages 15-19).
 This rate is about twice as high as the national average (26.5 out of 1,000).
 Although this rate has been steadily declining over the past decade, there is more that can and should be done.